-There is no statute in the State of Virginia that governs sexual harassment.
-Claims in Virginia should be brought under Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq.

-For information on l now to file a cl laim under Title VII in Virginia, p lease see t his manual's chapter on Discri nination .
+In addition to state claims, federal claims for sexual harassment should be brought under Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq.
+For information on how to file a claim under Title VII in Virginia, please see this manual's chapter on Discrimination.